PascalKieslich/mousetrap-resources/index.md

 This repository contains resources for the mousetrap suite, a collection of open-source software packages for creating and analyzing movement tracking experiments.
-The resources are presented separately for the different publications they are supporting (both published and ongoing).
+The resources are presented separately for the different projects they are supporting (both published and work in progress).

 ### Wulff, Kieslich, Henninger, Haslbeck & Schulte-Mecklenbeck (2021)